cardano-scaling/hydra-doom/README.md

 curl https://distro.ibiblio.org/slitaz/sources/packages/d/doom1.wad -o assets/doom1.wad
 ```

-The application requires connection to a [hydra-control-plane](https://github.com/cardano-scaling/hydra-control-plane) which provides managed Hydra head instances provided as SERVER_URL in the `.envrc` file.
+The application requires connection to a [hydra-control-plane](https://github.com/cardano-scaling/hydra-control-plane) which provides managed Hydra head instances provided as `SERVER_URL` in the `.env` file.

 Then to build & run: